OSGeo/OSGeoLive-doc/en/quickstart/openlayers_quickstart.rst

 **Source**
   Each layer has a *source* attached, which knows how to load the layer content.
   In the case of *vector layers*, its sources read vector data using a *format* class (for example GeoJSON or KML) and fill the layer with a set of *features*.

 **Features**
   *Features* represent real world things and can be rendered using different *geometries* (like point, line or polygon) using a given *style*, which determines its look (line color, fill color, etc).

-..
-TBD: Cameron's review comments:
-  I've removed the section "Basic Code Structure" as it is covered by "A basic map" section, and as such not required.
-  This comment can be removed once read.

 A basic map
 --------------------------------------------------------------------------------